uday-kal/Fit_Friends2/README.md

 # Fit Friends
-*This respository was created in response to issues faced in the previous repository regarding the file managment.*
+*This repository was created in response to issues faced in the previous repository regarding the file managment.*

 ## Introduction
 The majority of code can be found in the "FitFriends" folder.